 |

-he began performing with his brother Carter in 1946 as the Stanley
+began performing with his brother Carter in 1946 as the Stanley Brothers

-Brothers band (Carter died in 1966, after which Ralph regrouped with the
+band (Carter died in 1966, after which Ralph regrouped with the Clinch

-Clinch Mountain Boys), Ralph made his mark as one the few tenors whose
+Mountain Boys), Ralph made his mark as one the few tenors whose singing

-singing could rival Bill Monroe, the father of the genre, and as a
+could rival Bill Monroe, the father of the genre, and as a banjoist

-banjoist whose picking could compare with Earl Scruggs.
-Now, in addition
+whose picking could compare with Earl Scruggs.
+Now, in addition to Dewey

-to Dewey Brown on fiddle, James Shelton on lead guitar, Bill Monroe
+Brown on fiddle, James Shelton on lead guitar, Bill Monroe alumnus Jack

-tradition has continued with son Ralph Stanley II on rhythm guitar and
+continued with son Ralph Stanley II on rhythm guitar and grandson Nathan

-grandson Nathan Stanley on mandolin.
-Neither, though, sang as well as
+Stanley on mandolin.
+Neither, though, sang as well as the patriarch, who

 Home